Canon 1D X versus Nikon D3

 So what is the bottom line?
-Is the Canon 1D X better than the Nikon D3 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 1D X and the Canon 1D X?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 12.1MP) with a 22% higher linear resolution.